FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

         * `enabled` - (Optional)
         * `required` - (Optional)
     - `type` - (Optional) The type of registration flow.
-    - `form_id` - (Optiona) The Id of an associated Form when using advanced registration configuration type.
+    - `form_id` - (Optional) The Id of an associated Form when using advanced registration configuration type.
 This field is required when application.registrationConfiguration.type is set to advanced.
 * `passwordless_configuration_enabled` - (Optional) Determines if passwordless login is enabled for this application.
 * `registration_delete_policy` - (Optional)
     - `unverified_enabled` - (Optional) Indicates that users without a verified registration for this application will have their registration permanently deleted after application.registrationDeletePolicy.unverified.numberOfDaysToRetain days.